Labradoodle – Cuddly and Exceptionally Friendly with a Big Heart

 Physique

-compliant, muscular and generally square with long legs
+attractive, muscular and usually square with long legs

 Eyes